ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 ### Paper Specifications

-Your final paper should include a concise problem statement, a complete literature review that situates your project, a description of method(s) used your project, findings, and a discussion or future work section.
+Your final paper should include a concise problem statement, a complete literature review that situates your project, a description of method(s) used your project, findings/r4esults, a discussion or future work section, and conclusion.

 For it to meet specification it must:
-- be the 4-5 pages + references
+- be 4-5 pages + references
 - be the right format
 - include clearly marked sections indicating the required content
 - be written clearly